Cities can earn a maximum ParkScore of 100.

 ParkScore awards each city points for services and investment based on two equally weighted measures: playgrounds per resident and total spending per resident.
 This data is collected in an annual survey conducted by the Center for City Park Excellence.

-Spending per resident is calculated from a three-year average (FY 2008–FY 2010) to minimize the effect of annual fluctuations.
+Spending per resident is calculated from a three-year average (FY 2009, FY 2010, and FY 2012/2013, depending on a city’s fiscal calendar) to minimize the effect of annual fluctuations.
 Spending figures include capital and operational spending by all agencies that own parkland within the city limits, including federal, state, and county agencies.
-In our national sample, spending per resident ranges from $28 to $344, with a median of $76.
+In our national sample, spending per resident ranges from $23 to $353, with a median of $78.

 ParkScore awards each city points for access based on the percentage of the population living within a ten-minute walk of a public park.
 A ten-minute walk to a public park is defined as a half-mile to a public park entrance, where that half-mile is entirely within the public road network and uninterrupted by physical barriers such as highways, train tracks, rivers, and fences.